 We have eight practice rooms available to students.
 Each practice room is unique; all have at least one upright piano, a music stand and a practice chair.
 Students enrolled in lessons or ensembles may request practice room access upon lesson registration.

 Lockers are available to our students for instrument storage.
 Lockers are distributed on a first-come-first-served basis to students enrolled in music lessons or ensembles, so come early in the year to reserve your space.
-Inquire at the music department office to pick your locker assignment. ($25 deposit charged to your student account.)
+Inquire at the music department office to pick your locker assignment. ($100 fee will be charged to your student account for lost or non-returned key.)

 This is the Department of Music